 Smooth and consistent wire feeding is key to producing quality welds and boosting productivity when using semi-automatic continuous wire feeding welding processes on the jobsite.

 Today’s suitcase wire feeders provide greater reliability and consistency when feeding wire thanks to technology advancements and improved design.
-These improvements help operations minimize problems that can result from poor wire feeding such as birdnesting and erratic wire feed speed — issues that cause unplanned downtime and cost money.
+These improvements help operations minimize poor wire feeding problems such as bird-nesting and erratic wire feed speed.
+These issues that cause unplanned downtime and cost money.

 So, what technologies should you look for when you choose a durable suitcase wire feeder for the jobsite?

 Whether the job involves flux-cored arc welding (FCAW) or gas metal arc welding (GMAW, or MIG), properly feeding the wire through the system and into the weld pool requires paying attention to several factors.
-It’s important to choose a high-quality welding gun and use the right liner that’s correctly trimmed and kept free of debris.
+It’s important to choose a high-quality welding gun and use the right liner.
+Further, make sure the liner is correctly trimmed and kept free of debris.

-Another way to improve smoothness and consistency in wire feeding is to choose a wire feeder designed to reduce drag in the system.
+To further improve smoothness and consistency in wire feeding, choose a wire feeder designed to reduce drag in the system.
 ArcReach® SuitCase wire feeders from Miller use an offset goalpost-style design for the inlet guides, which help direct the wire coming off the spool and into the gun.

-This design eliminates the wear that occurs in a tube-style guide design, which can cause drag in the wire feeding system.
-A tube-style inlet guide can easily become notched or grooved, especially when you’re using harder wires or wires that are high in tensile strength.
-As that groove gets deeper, it increases the amount of resistance and drag in the system, disrupting wire feeding.
+This design eliminates the wear that occurs in a tube-style guide design, which can cause drag in the system.
+A tube-style inlet guide can easily become notched or grooved, especially when using harder wires or wires with high tensile strength.
+As that groove gets deeper, it increases the amount of resistance and drag in the system, causing wire feeder problems.